MicrosoftDocs/Viva/Viva/topics/topic-experiences-security-trimming.md

 search.appverid:
     - MET150
 ms.localizationpriority:  medium
-description: Learn how security is used when viewing topics in Viva Topics.
+description: Learn how security is used when viewing topics in Topics.
 ---

-# Security trimming in Microsoft Viva Topics
+# Security trimming in Topics

-Viva Topics users can't view information in topics that their existing Office 365 permissions prevent them from seeing.
+Topics users can't view information in topics that their existing Office 365 permissions prevent them from seeing.
 Everything a user sees on a topic page (for example, SharePoint sites, documents, files) will be information they are already allowed to see.
-Viva Topics does not make changes to any existing permissions.
+Topics does not make changes to any existing permissions.

 ## Why two users might have different views of the same topic